 Your resting heart is an effective measure of your current physical condition.
 To measure your resting heart rate, take your heart rate soon after waking over the course of three to four days.
 Feel your radial or carotid pulse for one minute and count the number of beats.
 The average of those measurements is your resting rate.
 If your resting heart rate is over 90, see a doctor before starting a running regimen.

 Maximum Heart Rate

 Your maximum heart rate represents the most times that your heart can beat in a minute before health-related problems can occur.
-To calculate your maximum heart rate, subtract your age from 220.
+To calculate your maximum heart rate, subtract your age from 220, says Mayo Clinic.
 As you exercise, monitor your heart using a heart rate monitor.
 You can buy a strapless monitor to wear during your runs.
 If your heart rate approaches your maximum, slow down or stop entirely and let your heart rate return to its resting rate before continuing.

-According to Brian Mac Sports Coach, the optimum zone for burning fat during exercise is 60 to 70 percent of your maximum heart rate.
-Multiply your maximum heart rate by 0.6 and 0.7 to determine your fat-burning zone.
+ExRx suggests that, for a fat burn running speed, you stay within 55, 65 and as high as 90 percent of your maximum heart rate.
 As you run, focus on setting your pace fast enough to get your heart rate up into this zone for at least 30 minutes and up to 60 minutes per training session.

-While a steady pace burns calories, your running speed makes a significant difference in the total number of calories burned.
-An easy 30 minute jog burns 180 calories if you weigh 125 pounds and 266 calories at 185 pounds.
-Pick up the pace to a 6 mph run and you'll burn between 300 and 444 calories in 30 minutes.
-Runners who can maintain a 10 mph pace burn between 495 and 733 for that same one-half hour run.
+While a steady pace burns calories, your running speed and how much you weigh makes a significant difference in the total number of calories burned.
+An easy 30-minute jog burns 180 calories if you weigh 125 pounds and 266 calories at 185 pounds, according to Harvard Health Publishing.
+Pick up the pace to a 6 mph run, and you'll burn between 300 and 444 calories in 30 minutes.
+Runners who can maintain a 10 mph pace burn between 495 and 733 for that same half-hour run.
 Changing your running speed can make a difference in the amount of calories burned and weight lost per week.